codecurious-bln/emberginners-workshop/content/steps/step-4.md

 # What are Addons?

-Ember addons are plugins for your Ember app that are created and maintained by the community and which provide you with free to use functionality for your app, including new themes, components, functions and much, much more.
+Ember addons are plugins for your Ember app that are created and maintained by the community and which provide you with free to use, ready-made functionality for your app.
 You can install any Ember addon that you can find on [Ember Observer](https://emberobserver.com/) by using the `ember install` command.
 If we, for example, wanted to install the popular Ember addon `ember-simple-auth`, we could type into our terminal while in our app directory

 ```
 ember install ember-simple-auth
 ```

 This would automatically add the Ember addon to our application and preconfigure it.
-Depending on the addon we can use it in different ways.
-In the following example, we're gonna install and use and Ember addon to add styling to our Ember app.
+Depending on the addon we can benefit from it in different ways. `ember-simple-auth` for example is an addon that provides ready-made authentication solutions for your application, so it's easier for you to build a login workflow for your users.
+In the following example, we're gonna install and use and Ember addon to **add styling** to our Ember app so it looks even better than it did up until now.

 ### Exercise 4a: Installing Ember addons - Ember CLI Tutorial Style